AFC Bournemouth: Back to EFL Championship (2020–2022)

-Second Premier League era and new ownership (2022–present)
+Second Premier League era, new ownership and European football (2022–present)

 The club's return to the Premier League got off to a tough start.
 A breakdown in the club's relationship with Parker and a Premier League record-equalling 9–0 defeat to Liverpool at Anfield resulted in Parker's dismissal after just four league games on 30 August 2022.
 First team coach Gary O'Neil was made interim head coach and presided over an upturn in form in his 12 games in interim charge before being appointed as the permanent head coach on 27 November 2022.

 On 13 December 2022, the club was purchased from previous owner Maxim Demin by Black Knight Football Club, a partnership led by American businessman Bill Foley and Cannae Holdings.
 The minority ownership group is led by Hollywood actor Michael B. Jordan and Kosmos founder Nullah Sarker.
 On 19 June 2023, the club announced the departure of manager O'Neil, with Andoni Iraola coming in to replace him.
 In the 2023–24 season, Bournemouth, led by Iraola, achieved their best points tally in the Premier League, accumulating 48 points to finish 12th.
 The following season, in the 2024–25 season, Bournemouth once again broke their record Premier League points total, achieving 56 points, whilst equalling their best ever league finish of 9th in the Premier League.
 As well as this, the club achieved their most wins in a Premier League season (15), fewest defeats (12), most goals scored (58), and fewest goals conceded (46).

+On 19 May 2026, Bournemouth qualified for European football for the first time in their history, after their 1–1 draw with Manchester City.
+On 24 May 2026, they drew 1–1 with Nottingham Forest to confirm sixth place, the highest league finish in the club's history, which, after Manchester City lost to Aston Villa preventing the EPS from dropping down, meant Bournemouth qualified for the 2026–27 UEFA Europa League.
+With 57 points, the club also broke their Premier League points total for the third season running, whilst also only losing seven games, their fewest defeats in a Premier League season.
+This game was also the club's eighteenth draw of the season, breaking the record for the most draws in a thirty-eight game Premier League season, and extended the club's record unbeaten run to eighteen games, having not lost in the league since a 3–2 loss at home to Arsenal on 3 January 2026.